footballhead/footballhead-kb/README.rst

 README
 ======

-Michael Hitchens Knowledge Base.
+Michael Hitchens's's's Knowledge Base.
 Authored as reStructuredText and rendered with Sphinx.

 Hosted at http://www.michaelhitchens.com/kb